-A classical education is a conscious return to the ancient goal of education: to teach children to think and learn for themselves by imparting to them the tools of learning.
-At its heart, our school’s education is liberal arts focused and founded on the history, philosophy, culture, and languages of Western civilization.
+We teach utilizing the classical method, equipping students with the ability to think and learn for themselves by empowering them with the tools of learning.
+A classical education is liberal-arts based teaching, founded on the history, philosophy, culture and languages of Western civilization.

 Far Beyond Vocational

-The student’s whole person is shaped as they interact with great thinkers and writers of our past.
-A school focusing on classical education cultivates the timeless virtues of truth, goodness, beauty, wisdom, and eloquence.
+The student’s whole person is shaped as they interact with great thinkers and writers of our past, studying language and humanities, math and science, and the arts.

 The substance of classical education is the liberal arts curriculum.
 Liberal comes from the Latin word "liber," meaning "free."
 To the ancient Greeks and Romans, free citizens required an education that cultivated their minds and equipped them to contribute to their society in a positive way.
 Medieval scholars expanded this idea by seeing these liberal arts as preparation not only to create rich minds and souls for this life, but also to cultivate citizens in God's eternal kingdom.